LoveDuckie/portfolio-blog/blogs/series/nginx/extending-startup-processes/extending-startup-processes.md

 ## Modifying NGINX Container Image

-The container image runs a series of scripts that are located under `/docker-entrypoint.d/` in the container image's filesystem.
+The container image runs a collection of scripts that are located under `/docker-entrypoint.d/` in the container image's filesystem.
 They all have executable permissions and are owned by `root` user.
 The scripts are sorted by name, and executed sequentially

-The best approach to modifying the startup routine is to update the Dockerfile for the container image, and create a separate root level directory called `/docker-entrypoint-ext.d/` that will contain your series of scripts to run.
+The best approach to modifying the startup routine is to update the Dockerfile for the container image, and create a separate root level directory called `/docker-entrypoint-ext.d/` that will contain your collection of scripts to run.

 These scripts will be executed by another script that will be placed in the original `/docker-entrypoint.d/`.
 You can consider this script to be an "injection point" for your other scripts.
 This approach is more convenient because it means that you can test modifications to scripts found in `/docker-entrypoint-ext.d/` without interfering with any of the vendor supported scripts that are already in `/docker-entrypoint.d/`.